carmelom/mcbec/README.md

-# mcbec
+# mcsample
-mcbec: builds a canonical ensamble for a Bose-Einstein condensate at finite temperature
+mcsample: sampling of canonical ensambles using the Metropolis algorithm